tejasmagia/ImageHasTextOrNot_DeepLearning-Neuron-Perceptron/README.md

 Task
 The goal is to identify the presence of a character in images using MP Neuron / Perceptron / Perceptron with sigmoid.
 The character images are compiled in Tamil, Hindi and English.
-We have altered the task in 4 levels with increase in data complexity.

 Evaluation Metric
 Submissions are evaluated on Accuracy Score between the predicted and the actual labels on test dataset